 It is important to review your coverage needs with your insurance representative on an annual basis, or whenever there is a major change in the status of your boat or the personal belongings you keep on it.
-This will help ensure your policy remains adequate for your needs and budget.
+This will help ensure that your boat policy meets your needs and budget.

-You can update your coverage option and policies limits by speaking to your insurance representative.
+You can update your coverages and boat policy limits by speaking to your insurance representative.
 We will notify you and adjust your payment accordingly.
 Note that making changes to your policy can affect your premium.

-Remember, it is important to review your coverage needs with your insurance representative on an annual basis, or whenever there is a major change in the status of your boat or the personal belongings you keep on it.
-This will help ensure your policy remains adequate for your needs and budget.
+Remember, it’s important to review your coverage needs with your insurance representative on an annual basis, or whenever there is a major change in the status of your boat or the personal belongings you keep on it.
+This will help ensure your policy meets your needs and budget.

 Umbrella insurance is a separate, personal liability policy that can provide an additional layer of protection beyond what your boat insurance policy may provide.

 The cost of damages for which you may be personally responsible after a serious incident involving your vessel can quickly add up to exceed the limits on your boat policy.
 Umbrella insurance can provide extra protection in these cases, and is a valuable addition to any insurance portfolio, particularly if you have many assets to protect.
 Talk to your insurance representative to see if an umbrella policy is right for you.

 Depending on the state where the boat is used, boat policies can be purchased at a very reasonable cost.

 You may be eligible for discounts based on factors like: